lucprincen/groltos-diary/Quests and leads.md

 - [ ] A man named [[Dzaan]] from [[Easthaven]] was looking for the elemental lantern to use it to find a certain titan.
 We can find him in a tavern called The Wet Trout.
 - [ ] Dzaan was in a bidding war for the lantern with someone named Avarice.

-### The Mad King
-- [ ] [[King Baerick Battlehammar]] apparently went mad after wearing armor and trinkets made of chardalyn.
-	- Madness not directly tied to chardalyn, as the king was turned into a derro.
-This was caused by mindflayer magic.
-Metal could still have something to do with it though.
-Need to investigate.
-	- We need someone with powerful healing abilities to lift this magic or curse from the king.
-	- We know of mages and clerics in [[Easthaven]] who might be able to help the mad king.
-	- We found [[Vellynne Harpell]] who might be able to help King Baerick.
-	- Vellynne Harpell has traveled to the dwarven king to allegedly cure him of his affliction.
-	- We will probably visit them on the way out of the mountain.

 ### Colder than steel
 - [ ] [[Kelvin's Cairn]] seems to be a source for a newly discovered metal with great properties for forging and retaining magic enchantments.
 	- [[Rotom Moonbane|Rotom]] has a couple of metal shards with her, originally found by [[Marlon Tayte|Marlon]] when we defeated the [[Ghost|ghost]] in the [[4.
 Gloom and Gems|mine]].
 The shards have grown in size since we found them.